Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

-Previously, Drake served as vice president, Global Purchasing, responsible for all category management processes and procurement functions across direct and indirect purchasing areas as well as supplier technical assistance.
+She also served as vice president, Global Purchasing, responsible for all category management processes and procurement functions across direct and indirect purchasing areas as well as supplier technical assistance.
+Prior to that role, Drake led the Global Powertrain purchasing organization which was responsible for procurement of all engine, transmission and drivetrain components, as well as all electrification components including batteries.

-Drake also served as the Global Hybrid / Battery Electric Vehicle chief engineer from May 2007 to September 2010.
+Drake also served as the Global Hybrid and Electric Vehicle chief engineer from May 2007 to September 2010.
 In this position, she led the development and delivery of Fusion Hybrid, Lincoln MKZ Hybrid, and the C-Max Hybrid and Energi programs.

 In addition to her work with hybrid and plug-in hybrids, Drake led the development of the Focus Electric and the Transit Connect Electric.
 In 2008, the Automotive Hall of Fame awarded her the Young Leadership and Excellence Award, in recognition of her contributions and leadership in the growing field of electrification.